MechaMonk/pyRouterJig/documentation.md

 Overview of Features
 ====================

-When you start {{ site.codename }}, you should see something like the image below (the window may need to be resized in order to look exactly like this image):
+When you start {{ site.codename }}, you should see something like the image below (this image is from a Mac; on other platforms, the image may differ):

 <figure>
 <a name="figure1"></a>